-anyway

-expect.

-Why you should prepare

-Many of our preparedness steps don't cost a

-lot of money to complete.
-Even bigger things

-more quickly and cheaply than many people
+Many of our preparedness steps don't cost a lot of money to complete.
+Even bigger projects, such as removing chimneys, can often be completed more quickly and cheaply than many people expect.

-like removing chimneys can often be done

-If your home has been through a damaging quake it means you live in an active seismic area that will certainly experience another quake in the future.
-And that next quake could affect your home in very different ways to previous events.
 "I don't have time."

-We know everyone is really busy these days, but even taking some small steps can make a big difference in a quake.
-So do what you can today and use our checklist in this brochure to make a plan for other items.
+We know everyone is busy, but even taking some small steps can make a big difference in a quake.
+Do what you can today and use our checklist in this brochure to plan for other projects.